Bill BL2019-1599 (as amended)

 - The LEEDTM rating system and reference guide, as enacted and established as of the effective date of this ordinance, shall be used as a guide for design and a measuring tool to determine what constitutes sustainable building by national standards.

-- Project teams are required to pursue LEEDTM certification through the U.S. Green Building Council and develop a strategy to achieve LEEDTM Platinum level rating of the most applicable LEEDTM rating system.
+- Project teams are required to pursue LEEDTM certification through the U.S. Green Building Council and develop a strategy to achieve LEEDTM Platinum Silver level rating of the most applicable LEEDTM rating system for buildings outside of the Urban Services District (USD) and LEEDTM Gold level rating of the most applicable LEEDTM rating system for buildings within the USD.

 Section 3.
-That Sections 16.60.060 and 16.60.070 of the Metropolitan Code of Laws is amended by deleting the phrase “LEEDTM Silver” with “LEEDTM Platinum” wherever it appears.
+That Sections 16.60.060 and 16.60.070 of the Metropolitan Code of Laws is amended by deleting the phrase “LEEDTM Silver” with “LEEDTM Silver or Gold” wherever it appears.

 Section 4.
 That Section 16.60.100, Subsection 1, of the Metropolitan Code of Laws is amended by deleting the section in its entirety and substituting in lieu thereof the following:

-- The metropolitan government sustainable development design guidelines of achieving LEEDTM Platinum status shall not apply to current metropolitan government facilities that have been approved as part of the fiscal year 2019-2020 capital spending plan for planning, land acquisition and/or construction.
+- The metropolitan government sustainable development design guidelines of achieving LEEDTM Platinum Gold status for buildings within the USD shall not apply to current metropolitan government facilities that have been approved as part of the fiscal year 2019-2020 capital spending plan for planning, land acquisition and/or construction.
 However, these projects shall still implement metropolitan government sustainable development design guidelines and strategies to the maximum extent possible and practicable.
+Design guidelines of achieving LEEDTM Silver status shall continue to apply to metropolitan government facilities outside of the USD.

 Section 5.
 This ordinance shall take effect from and after its final passage, the welfare of The Metropolitan Government of Nashville and Davidson County requiring it.